About agrifood in NSW

 - opportunities to identify and engage with new customers in the target market

 - opportunities for networking with global businesses and entrepreneurs

 - opportunities for peer interaction with the businesses in your cohort.

 Fine Food AustraliaExternal Link is the largest food industry trade show in the southern hemisphere, with over 1,000 exhibitors and 20,000 trade visitors from over 50 countries.
 Connect with us at the Flavours of NSW zone to discover the diverse food and beverage manufacturing capabilities of NSW.
-The next event will be held on 11-14 September 2023 at the International Convention Centre (ICC) in Sydney.
+The next event will be held in Melbourne in September 2024.

 Working with business to promote growth